The nuisance called snoring

 Exercise your snore away

-Yes, there's an anti-snoring exercise you can do at home.
 Hold your upper and lower molars together, gently.
 Open your mouth.
 Press your molars as wide as you can.
-Don't stretch.
+Don’t stretch.
 Repeat 10-15 times.
 This exercise helps strengthen your jaw muscles and opens the back of your mouth.
-Remember: the muscles that you "contract" in the back of your throat, during exercise, are mainly to blame for your snoring!
+Remember: the muscles that you “contract” in the back of your throat, during exercise, are mainly to blame for your snoring.

 Professional help

-When home remedies fail [see box], it is ideal to seek the advice of an otolaryngologist, or ENT specialist, to think in terms of medical treatment.
-The specialist may first advise non-invasive orthotic devices, at a dentist's clinic.
+When home remedies fail [see Self Help for Snoring below], seek the advice of an otolaryngologist, or ENT specialist.
+The specialist may first advise non-invasive orthotic devices at a dentist’s clinic.
 These mouthpieces pull the jaw down and forward, and open the airway wider at the base of the tongue.
-There are different types of mouthpieces: some hold the jaw firmly in place; some allow for a little movement.
-However, the downside is: orthotic devices are expensive, and they don't seem to have a consistent record.
+There are different types of mouthpieces—some hold the jaw firmly in place; some allow for a little movement.
+However, the downside is that orthotic devices are expensive, and they don’t seem to have a consistent record.
 Also, no doctor can forecast their success.

 Things to avoid